A proposal is a written offer to solve a technical problem

 The time it takes for the rough draft to be typed will

-period so that your first formal review of the manuscript
+so that your first formal review of the manuscript may

-may be carried out with the critical detachment that
+be carried out with the critical detachment that is essential

 Your second opportunity to review and revise will occur